vinifmor/bauh/README.md

 ### Gems ( package technology support )
 #### Flatpak ( flatpak )
 - The user is able to search, install, uninstall, downgrade, launch and retrieve the applications history
+- Required dependencies:
+    - Any distro: **flatpak**

 #### Snap ( snap )
 - The user is able to search, install, uninstall, refresh, launch and downgrade applications
+- Required dependencies:
+    - Any distro: **snapd** ( it must be enabled after its installation.
+Details at https://snapcraft.io/docs/installing-snapd )

 #### AppImage ( appimage )
 - The user is able to search, install, uninstall, downgrade, launch and retrieve the applications history